Key Takeaways

 The silkworm breeder is called a silkworm farmer.
 The sericulturist takes care of breeding the worms, planting mulberry trees to feed them, and harvesting the cocoons.

 The silkworm produces fibroin, a protein secreted by its glands.
 By combining it with sericin, it forms the silk thread it uses to weave its cocoon.
-An incredibly durable and elegant yarn.
+An incredibly durable and elegant thread.

-Rearing silkworms requires a constant and gentle temperature, between 20°C and 28°C depending on the stages of development.
+The breeding of silkworms requires a constant and mild temperature, between 20°C and 28°C depending on the stages of development.
 A variation of a few degrees can disrupt the worm cycle.

-Silkworms are vulnerable to diseases (pebrine, flacherie.), variations in temperature and humidity, as well as certain predators such as ants or spiders.
+Silkworms are vulnerable to diseases (pebrine, flacherie, etc.), variations in temperature and humidity, as well as certain predators such as ants or spiders.
 Louis Pasteur studied these diseases which decimated livestock farming in France.

-Where do mulberry trees grow to feed the silkworms?
+Where the mulberry trees grow to feed the silkworms ?

 Mulberry trees for silkworm breeding were traditionally cultivated in the South of France, particularly in the Cévennes, where thousands of hectares were devoted to them.